Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 If q differs in type from p as in line (4), we get an error (again note the very clear message). i4 is an int, so at the call add(i4, f4), the compiler decides that T is int, so f4 must also be of type int, hence the error.
 Line (5) shows the same error when the types are reversed.
 If the same generic type is used multiple times like here, the '$' indicates what value (here the value for p) is decisive for error messages.

+Another way to show what procedure would be called in a particular case is to use the **#procedure_of_call** as in line (6)-(7).
+This does not call the procedures themselves, but only gets the type of the procs.
+When we print that out, we see that in both cases the called functions have their concrete types baked in.
+This is a useful way to check which particular procedure is executed in an overloads, and inspect the results of polymorphic calls.

 ### 22.2.2 T as the type of an array's items
 See *22.3_polyproc3.jai*: